Training structure

 18h

-This course covers the essentials needed to understand the physics of stellar atmospheres and winds.
-The essential elements of radiation transfer theory are covered, both at ETL (local thermodynamic equilibrium) and outside ETL, as well as the description of the gas (equation of state) and its interaction with the radiation field (opacities).
-Modern models and simulations are presented, along with their application to the determination of stellar parameters, in particular chemical composition, via spectroscopy.
-The different types of stellar wind (pressure, radiative, hybrid) are described by comparing theories with observations.
+This course covers the essentials needed for a good understanding of the physics of atmospheres and stellar winds.
+The key elements of radiation transfer theory are covered, both in local thermodynamic equilibrium (LTE) and off-LTE, as well as the description of gas (equation of state) and its interaction with the radiation field (opacities).
+Modern models and simulations are presented with their application to the determination of stellar parameters, in particular chemical composition, via spectroscopy.
+The different types of stellar winds (pressure, radiative, hybrid) are described using theories compared with observations.

 Observational Astrophysics Workshop 2